alfredh2/MarchMadness/README.md

-# STAT207 Mini-Project #2 - College Basketball Power Rating Predictor
+# College Basketball Power Rating Predictor

 ## Introduction
 Welcome to the College Basketball Power Rating Predictor Project!
 This project aims to build a predictive model that effectively predicts the power rating of a men's college basketball team for new datasets.
 The core of this project is implemented in a Jupyter Notebook.